dapak2002/programming-languages-2022/feedback-hw.md

 I don't want to include spoilers here.
 Go carefully through my notes, including the feedback for the ARS of Week 8, and give it another try.
 As always, come to office hours for more feedback and advice.

+*Hint:* Work with encoding letters as digits, use $+$ to combine digits.
+Also modulo arithmetic may help.

 **Make sure that you justify your claims.** For example, if you write
 - "There are no unique normal forms" you should exhibit an example that either has no NF or that has two different NFs.
 - "There are (exactly) four equivalence classes" you need to show (i) there are four equivalence classes and they are all different and (ii) there are no other equivalence classes.
 To show that all equivalence classes you identified are different use an invariant.